teqfw/di/README.md

             'App_Service.name$': namedExportAsSingleton,
             'App_Service.name$$': namedExportAsInstance,
             'App_Service.name(factory)': factoryToCreateInstancesFromNamedExport,
           }
   ) {
-        const {default as SrvDef, name as SrvName} = EsModule; // deconstruct the module and access the exports }
+    const {default: SrvDef, name: SrvName} = EsModule; // deconstruct the module and access the exports }

 }
 ```

-## Resume
+## Summary

-`@teqfw/di` offers Dependency Injection for regular JavaScript with minimal manual configuration, supporting both
+The `@teqfw/di` module provides a Dependency Injection feature for JavaScript, which requires minimal manual setup.
+This
-browser and Node.js environments.
-Its use of late binding and an object container in JavaScript applications, along with
+library is functional in both browser and Node.js settings.
+The module utilizes late binding and an object container
-the ability to modify the behavior of created objects (via pseudo-interfaces and wrappers), allows you to apply
+methodology in JavaScript applications.
+Furthermore, it equips users with the ability to alter object behaviors through
-architectural solutions from other languages (such as Java, PHP, C#) and fully harness the capabilities of npm packages
+pseudo-interfaces and wrappers.
+As a result, architectural solutions from other programming languages - namely Java,
+PHP, and C# - can be harnessed effectively.
+This also contributes significantly by maximizing the efficiency of npm
-and ES6 modules in JavaScript applications, particularly in the Node.js environment.
+packages and ES6 modules in JavaScript applications, especially within the Node.js environment.